 Define the Planning Area

 While the jurisdictions within the MPO boundary should take the leadership role, it may be beneficial to invite interested leaders and community members of adjacent jurisdictions, outside the MPO boundaries, to participate and/or be regularly briefed on the process.
-This invitation to be part of the modeling exercise, data gathering and conversation would not obligate those jurisdictions to edit plans or participate in implementing strategies.

 Determine an Organizational Structure